 - LCG ID: The Logical Channel Group ID field identifies the group of logical channel(s) whose buffer status is being reported.
 The length of the field is 3 bits for the case of Short BSR and Short Truncated BSR formats, and 8 bits for the case of Extended Short BSR and Extended Short Truncated BSR formats;

-- LCGi: For the Long BSR format, Extended Long BSR format, Pre-emptive BSR format, and Extended Pre-emptive BSR format, this field indicates the presence of the Buffer Size field for the logical channel group i.
+- LCGi: For the Long BSR format, Refined Long BSR format, Extended Long BSR format, Pre-emptive BSR format, and Extended Pre-emptive BSR format, this field indicates the presence of the Buffer Size field for the logical channel group i.
 The LCGi field set to 1 indicates that the Buffer Size field for the logical channel group i is reported.
 The LCGi field set to 0 indicates that the Buffer Size field for the logical channel group i is not reported.
 For the Long Truncated BSR format and the Extended Long Truncated BSR format, this field indicates whether logical channel group i has data available.
 The LCGi field set to 1 indicates that logical channel group i has data available.
 The LCGi field set to 0 indicates that logical channel group i does not have data available;

+- BTi: This field is included only in the Refined Long BSR format.
+This field indicates which buffer size table is used to set the Buffer Size field for the logical channel group i.
+The BTi field set to 1 indicates that the buffer size table specified in Table 6.1.3.1-x is used for the logical channel group i.
+The BTi field set to 0 indicates that the buffer size table specified in Table 6.1.3.1-2 is used for the logical channel group i;